Analytic combinatorics of connected graphs: Introduction

 \section{Introduction}

-This article investigates the number~$\csg_{n,k}$ of connected graphs with~$n$ vertices and~$n+k$ edges.
-Following the definition of \cite{JKLP93}, the quantity~$k$, equal to the difference between the numbers of edges and vertices, is called the \emph{excess} of the graph.
+This article analyzes the asymptotics of the number $\csg_{n,k}$ of connected graphs with $n$ vertices and $n+k$ edges.
+Following the definition of \cite{JKLP93}, the quantity $k$, equal to the difference between the numbers of edges and vertices, is called the \emph{excess} of the graph.

-\paragraph{Related works}
+\subsection{Related works}

 The enumeration of connected graphs according to their number of vertices and edges has a long history.
 We have chosen to present it not chronologically, but from the sparsest to the densest graphs, \ie according to the speed growth of the excess with respect to the number of vertices.